| |

-Where do you find your stories?
-Often stories find me.
-My favorites arrive as a few lines from a book, conversation or personal experience.
-Once people know I'm a storyteller, they often are keen to share their favorites.
-Stories that come alive as I work with them and evolve into something new are the ones I stick with for good.
-I also enjoy finding fully developed stories in books, tape or in person.
-When that happens I look for other versions of the same story and use my imagination to help the story grow.
-For very young children, I find nothing beats fairytales, old and new.
+Sometimes stories find me or I search for them in books, on-line or in life before adapting them to my own telling style which may include an original or adapted song.
+Stories and songs can start as a few lines from a book, newspaper, conversation or personal experience.
+Once people know I’m a storyteller, they often are keen to share their stories.
+Tales come alive as I tell them and evolve into something new.
+When I find stories in books, on-line or in person, I look for other versions of the same story and use my imagination to help the story grow.
+For very young children, nothing beats fairytales, old and new.

 Do you write your original stories and songs or compose them orally?